 Speed, agility, globalisation, connectivity, and data are driving significant change in how the modern organisation operates.
 Throughout my career, I've built product teams to help grasp this change, leverage new opportunities, and prepare for the next wave of digital technology.

-In my role as Managing Director (Product & Digital) at Ten Group, I lead on all aspects of technology as a product: from consumer facing digital platforms to internal knowledge management and integrations with global partners and suppliers.
+In my role as Chief Product Officer at Ten Group, I lead on all aspects of technology as a product: from consumer facing digital platforms to internal knowledge management and integrations with global partners and suppliers.

 - Product ownership

 - Team creation

 "We have a lot of customer transactional data, and we're sure it's valuable, but we're also nervous of being on the wrong side of data legislation.
 Help us understand where the opportunities are."